reclaimprotocol/reclaim-sdk/README.md

                 }),
             ],
         });
-        // Store the callback Id and Reclaim URL in your database const { callbackId, reclaimUrl } = request;
+        // Store the callback Id, Reclaim URL and expectedProofsInCallback in your database const { callbackId, reclaimUrl, expectedProofsInCallback } = request;
         // ... store the callbackId and reclaimUrl in your database res.json({ reclaimUrl });
     }